Zoom shares slip over security concerns, rising competition

-Shares of Zoom fell 8% on Monday, adding to their sharp declines in the past few days, as the video conferencing app battles privacy concerns and increased competition from deep-pocketed rivals.
+Shares of Zoom Video Communications Inc fell 8% on Monday, adding to their sharp declines in the past few days, as the video conferencing app battles privacy concerns and increased competition from deep-pocketed rivals.

-The stock was last down 7.9% at $118.05 on Monday, among the worst performing stocks in the Nasdaq.
-Brokerage Credit Suisse downgraded Zoom Video Communications Inc's stock to "underperform" from "neutral".
+The stock was last down 7.9% at $118.05 on Monday and was the worst performer on the Nasdaq.
+Brokerage Credit Suisse downgraded Zoom stock to "underperform" from "neutral".
 Analysts on average rate the stock "hold", according to Refinitiv data.

-Some school districts in the U.S. have started to ban the app for online learning from home because of growing security concerns, while the New York City Department of Education said teachers should instead work through Microsoft Teams, Washington Post reported on Saturday. (https://wapo.st/3dXg94z) Reuters also reported last week that Elon Musk's rocket company SpaceX had banned its employees from using Zoom, citing "significant privacy and security concerns."
+Some school districts in the United States have started to ban the app for online learning from home because of growing security concerns, the Washington Post reported on Saturday.
+Reuters also reported last week that Elon Musk's rocket company SpaceX had banned its employees from using Zoom, citing "significant privacy and security concerns."

-While analysts believe that many issues, especially those originating from user error, are likely to get solved in the short term, others could remain for some time.
-"Encryption concerns have already caused some high profile customers to curtail Zoom usage, and we expect others could follow though the majority of organizations likely have no issue," Credit Suisse analysts said.
+Microsoft Corp said on Monday its Teams platform, which competes with Zoom, does not use customer data for ads, and encrypts data to protect against cybersecurity threats.
+While analysts believe that many issues with Zoom, especially those originating from user error, are likely to get solved in the short term, others could remain for some time.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)